 Fix internal Redirects (301/302)

+Redirect chains increase crawl depth and reduce link equity flow.
 Fix your internal link redirects, especially redirect chains that cause more hops for a bot to reach the final page.
 This can dilute the spread of link equity to the final page.
 Update the redirecting URL to the final destination.

 Fix Duplicate Page Titles & Meta Descriptions